 That’s right.
-Your website’s design, format, and code will affect how your pages perform in search.
+Your website’s design, format, and code will affect how your pages perform in search engines.

 As an SEO and web design West Palm Beach company with years of experience, we know very well how companies can increase their visibility online by having a solid website design.
 That said, we’re here to help make things easier for you.

-In this post, we’ll be showing you ways on how you can improve SEO through the power of web design.
-We’ll look at six best practices that strike the perfect balance between design and SEO.
+In this post, we’ll be showing you ways on how you can improve search engine optimization through the power of web design.
+We’ll look at six best practices that strike the perfect balance between web design and SEO.

 Google is always looking for relevant content not found anywhere else on the Internet.
-It ranks the relevance of each site based on the content it contains.
+It wants to provide users with results that hold value, hence ranking the relevance of each site based on the content it contains.